klausi/rustnish/README.md

 reverse proxy.
 All ```unwrap()``` calls in none test code should be removed and covered by proper error handling.

-## Goal 5: Continues integration testing with Travis CI
+## Goal 5: Continuous integration testing with Travis CI
-Completed: no
+Completed: yes

 Enable [Travis CI](http://travis-ci.org/) so that the automated tests are run after every Git push to the Rustnish repository.
 Enable